Shirley Temple: Diplomatic career

 Temple became active in the California Republican Party.
-In 1967, she ran unsuccessfully in a special election in California's 11th congressional district to fill the seat left vacant by the death from leukemia of eight-term Republican J. Arthur Younger.
+In 1967, she ran unsuccessfully in a special election in California's 11th congressional district after eight-term Republican J. Arthur Younger died of leukemia.
 She ran in the open primary as a conservative Republican and came in second with 34,521 votes (22.44%), behind Republican law school professor Pete McCloskey, who placed first in the primary with 52,882 votes (34.37%) and advanced to the general election with Democrat Roy A. Archibald, who finished fourth with 15,069 votes (9.79%), but advanced as the highest-placed Democratic candidate.
 In the general election, McCloskey was elected with 63,850 votes (57.2%) to Archibald's 43,759 votes (39.2%).
 Temple received 3,938 votes (3.53%) as an independent write-in.

 Temple was extensively involved with the Commonwealth Club of California, a public-affairs forum headquartered in San Francisco.
 She spoke at many meetings throughout the years, and was president for a period in 1984.

 Temple got her start in foreign service after her failed run for Congress in 1967, when Henry Kissinger overheard her talking about South West Africa at a party.
 He was surprised that she knew anything about it.
 She was appointed as a delegate to the 24th United Nations General Assembly (September – December 1969) by President Richard M. Nixon and United States Ambassador to Ghana (December 6, 1974 – July 13, 1976) by President Gerald R. Ford.
-She was appointed first female Chief of Protocol of the United States (July 1, 1976 – January 21, 1977), and in charge of arrangements for President Jimmy Carter's inauguration and inaugural ball.
+She was appointed first female Chief of Protocol of the United States (July 1, 1976 – January 21, 1977).

+In 1976, Temple was considered a potential running mate to Gerald Ford in that year's presidential election.
+While staying in Kansas City for the Republican National Convention, Temple and her husband were given a room with a White House telephone in it.
+Temple recalled that she speculated to her husband that the phone had been installed as Ford was about to ask her to be his running mate at the convention; however, the phone was disconnected.
+Bob Dole was instead chosen as the Vice Presidential nominee.